 Welcome to Barefoot Chamber Concerts.
 We present short (60-75 minutes with no intermission) programs of really good chamber music in an informal setting.
 All our regular Friday night programs are in the wonderful wooden acoustic of the Parish Hall of St. Mark’s Episcopal Church, 2300 Bancroft Way, Berkeley, and start at 6 p.m.
-Light refreshments are available.
+There will be snacks!

-Also, returning in response to popular (or rather, riotous) demand, multi-instrumentalist and singer Shira Kammen will reprise her role as mistress of the preseason, this time with a trio of wonderful Bay Area sopranos, Allison Zelles Lloyd, Tonia d’Amelio, and Rita Lilly.
-They will present a concert of entirely eclectic (what else did you expect?) music entitled “Celestial Pursuits, Earthly Pleasures.”
-Like last year, the show will be in the Hillside Swedenborgian Church in El Cerrito, against the backdrop of the sunset.
+We kick off with our traditional celebration of fun in music, wherein multi-instrumentalist and singer Shira Kammen will reprise her role as mistress of the preseason, this time with an equally legendary local figure, clown/storyteller Jeff Raz.
+They will present a concert of stories with music entitled Scales and Tales.
+We are fortunate that Shira has graced our series as the “keynote musician” for the last several years, she brings something new, fresh, exciting and effortlessly inventive to every show.
+She also brings a large and enthusiastic audience, so you’re advised to reserve early to be sure of getting in.
+Like last year, the show will be in the Hillside Swedenborgian Community Church in El Cerrito, against the backdrop of the sunset.
 We hope you can make it, and we’re sure you’ll have a great time if you do.

-Tickets have not gone up (unlike almost every other concert series we know): they will be $15 at the door (Seniors and SFEMS members $13), ages 18 and under admitted free.
-We encourage you to buy tickets online; all online tickets are less than the door price.
+Tickets are $15 at the door (Seniors and SFEMS members $13), ages 18 and under admitted free.
+We encourage you reserve a seat by buying tickets online.
 If you click the link next to the description of the concert for which you’d like to buy tickets, you will arrive at the BrownPaperTickets (fabulous efficient easy online “fair trade ticket service”) site for that particular concert.
 You can pay by credit card on their secure site and then BPT can snail-mail you the tickets or we’ll hold them for you at will-call at the door.